ozgurkayaist/Google-Recaptcha-Solver-SeleniumAutomation/README.md

 # What is the motivation behind this project?
 If it is possible to do this just showing it to the community to raise awareness.

-What they can do: Bulk ticket purchases, limited number of product purchases, creating bot accounts
+What they can do?
+Bulk ticket purchases, limited number of product purchases, creating bot accounts,..

 ##### References: